-For my exhibition Slide, I showed twelve paintings completed during the last five years.
-I chose the title because it aptly describes my painting process.
-Associative words like slip, slither, shift, crawl, flow, move, displace, glide, skim, coast, glissade, creep, lurk, mouse, prowl, pussyfoot, skulk, slink, snake, sneak and steal characterize both the actions and thoughts I face when bringing a painting to life.
+My exhibition Slide consisted of twelve paintings completed during the last five years.
+The title references my painting process; words like slip, slither, shift, crawl, flow, move, displace, glide, skim, coast, glissade, creep, lurk, mouse, prowl, pussyfoot, skulk, slink, snake, sneak and steal, characterize thoughts and actions I face when bringing a painting to life.